Regulatory Reckoning: Social Media and the Law | Video Replay

-The New York State Bar Association’s Entertainment, Arts and Sports Law Section welcomes Section members and visitors.
-EASL Section’s more than 1,700 members represent varied interests, including some of the sexiest issues grabbing headlines being debated in Congress and being heard by the courts.
-The EASL Section provides substantive case law, forums for discussion and debate and information-sharing in the EASL e-community.
+The New York State Bar Association’s Entertainment, Arts & Sports Law Section (EASL) has more than 1,200 members representing varied interests, including some of the sexiest issues grabbing headlines, being debated in Congress, and argued in the courts.
+The EASL Section provides substantive case law forums for discussion and debate and information-sharing in the EASL e-community.

-The section is comprised of 28 committees, chaired by the members of the Executive Committee—all leading entertainment, art and sports law practitioners—and each committee hosts frequent, outstanding, and frequently oversubscribed CLE programs.
+The Section is composed of 28 committees, chaired by the members of the Executive Committee—all leading entertainment, art and sports law practitioners—and each committee hosts frequent, outstanding, and regularly oversubscribed CLE programs.

 To learn more about this Section, please contact Sharmin Woodall